i-doit/checkmk-web-api-client-php/README.md

 ## Inventory

-Check_MK can collect various information about your hardware/software inventory.
+Checkmk can collect various information about your hardware/software inventory.

 Class `Inventory` with public methods: